o-jasper/Various/dotbin/readme.md

 `~/pics/from-cam/`.

 I suppose i should want to immediately take a picture.

+## Otherwise
-## otherwise Some convenience stuff not worth mentioning
+Some convenience stuff not worth mentioning here.